Joint-assessment Outline

 Predisposing Conditions

-There are multiple potential configurations of the project that could be exploited, this includes permissive settings for API tokens and other secrets, running the server in elevated/ privileged mode, exposing vulnerable endpoints accessible to an attacker and exfiltration of secret tokens from interfacing applications and CLI.
+There are multiple potential configurations of the project that could be exploited, this includes permissive settings for API tokens and other secrets, running the server in elevated/privileged mode, exposing vulnerable endpoints such as the profiler accessible to an attacker and exfiltration of secret tokens from interfacing applications and CLI.

-In addition vulnerabilities may be discovered in the server and other components that can be exploited by an attacker.
+In addition vulnerabilities may be discovered in the server code or dependent libraries that can be exploited by an attacker.

 Expected Attacker Capabilities

-While the attacker is not expected to possess the capability to break well-known encryption standards such as SHA256, they will have sufficient capabilities and motivation to use well-known tools and techniques for their work.
-Attackers are not just assumed to be external to the company but may also be persistent threats within the company network that are looking to gain a foothold for further exploits.
-The latter scenarios assume that the attacker has breached several layers of defense and has direct access to OpenFGA components and endpoints to further their position within the company perimeter.
+While the attacker is not expected to possess the capability to break well-known encryption standards, eg AES256, or hashes such as SHA256, they will have sufficient capabilities and motivation to use well-known tools and techniques for their work.
+Attackers are not just assumed to be external to the OpenFGA project, or client application vendor/project, but may also be insiders who are contributors, maintainers, or repo admins, or developers or operators with privileged access inside the client application environment that are looking to gain a foothold for further exploits.
+The latter scenarios assume that the attacker has breached or already has access through several layers of defense and has direct access to OpenFGA components and endpoints to further their position within the company perimeter.

 Attack Risks and Effects